-Students who lose eligibility for financial aid due to not meeting satisfactory academic progress (SAP) standards will be notified through their financial aid award letter.
-Students may appeal the decision and the loss of federal and/or institutional aid to the director of financial aid.
-Appeals must be submitted in writing within two weeks of notification from financial aid and must include the following:
+Students who lose eligibility due to not meeting satisfactory academic progress (SAP) standards will be notified by the Office of Financial Aid.
+Students may appeal the decision and the loss of federal and/or institutional aid by completing the Appeal Of Financial Aid Eligibility and submitting it to email@example.com .
+The Appeal of Financial Aid Eligibility must be submitted within two weeks of receiving the notification.

-Appeals may be granted based on the extenuating circumstances, supporting documentation, level of deficiency and feasibility of the proposed academic plan.
-Students are required to consult with their class dean as they design their academic plan.
+Appeals may be granted based on extenuating circumstances, supporting documentation, and review of the personal academic plan.
+The personal academic plan will be shared with your class dean and will require their approval.
 Appeals will be reviewed by the Appeals Committee in a timely manner.
 Notification of the appeal decision will be communicated to you via your Lafayette email.
-If the appeal is granted, any conditions that apply will be clearly noted.
-A student may regain Title IV eligibility by raising the pace of completion or cumulative grade point average (GPA) to the level required by the SAP standards.
-Since our policy is to review SAP only at the end of the academic year, students must appeal, in writing, a review of their progress after all fall semester grades have been posted.
+If the appeal is granted, any conditions that apply will be clearly noted in the email.

 It is your responsibility to notify the Financial Aid Office of any grade-level changes due to additional coursework over the interim or summer courses and if you wish to request additional loan eligibility amounts during any given academic year.

 Incomplete course work and withdrawals will not count toward the academic progress calculation.
 A withdrawal could affect academic progress if it causes you to fall below the quantitative standards for completed courses.
 In certain cases, students may need to make up the course at their own expense until they regain eligibility for aid.